19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Prohibition on importation, distribution and sale of harmful tobacco products

-15\.—(1) Notwithstanding anything in this Act but subject to subsection (3), no person shall import, distribute, sell or offer for sale —
+15\.—(1) Notwithstanding anything in this Act but subject to subsection (3), a person must not import into Singapore, or distribute, sell or offer for sale in Singapore —

 (a) any chewing tobacco;